 These delicious German coconut macaroons called Kokosmakronen are made with just 4 simple ingredients!
-And an optional (but highly recommended) dip in melted chocolate makes these taste irresistible.
+And an optional dip in melted chocolate makes them irresistible.
 Plus you don't have to whip eggs whites to soft peaks for this recipe, which means it's practically foolproof!

-These delicious cookies are popular in Germany around Christmas time.
-For more German Christmas cookies, try butter cookies, Lebkuchen, or Pfeffernüsse.
+Now, these delicious coconut cookies are popular in Germany around Christmas time.
 But trust me, Kokosmakronen taste amazing any time of the year!

 Growing up in Germany, I wasn’t a major fan of coconut.
 These seemed like "adult cookies", so I’d usually reach for iced gingerbread hearts instead.
 But after expanding my culinary horizons, I absolutely love these easy coconut macaroons!